Drone attack on U.S. forces foiled west of Baghdad | Law-Order

 Drone attack on U.S. forces foiled west of Baghdad

 A similar attack was foiled on Monday, when Iraqi air defenses downed two drones as they approached a base hosting U.S. forces near Baghdad's international airport.
-The attacks came as Iran and its allies in Iraq marked the second anniversary of the killing of top Iranian general Qassem Soleimani.
+Separately, another coalition official told Reuters that the coalition had carried out strikes against an "imminent threat" after they saw several rocket launch sites near the Green Village in Syria.

 - Country:

 Soleimani was killed on Jan.
-3, 2021, in a drone strike near Baghdad airport ordered by then-U.S. president Donald Trump.
+3 2021, in a drone strike near Baghdad airport ordered by then-U.S. president Donald Trump.
 Iranian President Ebrahim Raisi said on Monday that Trump must face trial for the killing or Tehran would take revenge.
+(Reporting Ahmed Rasheed in Baghdad and Idrees Ali in Washington; Writing by Maher Chmaytelli; Editing by Andrew Heavens and Howard Goller)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)